HiSET Social Studies Study Guide: Economics

 Types of Economic Systems

 There are four basic types of economic systems.
-“Economic decisions” refers to prices to sell goods and services, the construction of factories, and other economic factors.
+The term “economic decisions” refers to prices to sell goods and services, the construction of factories, and other economic factors.

 Government Financial Institutions